Peluquería Francesa Boulevard Lavaud

 reservas@boulevardlavaud.cl

-Set in the heart of the traditional Yungay quarter, it operates in a building dating back to 1900.
-Apart from its cuisine, visitors can enjoy the original atmosphere comprising old and curious objects, all of which are on sale.
+It is in the heart of the traditional Yungay neighborhood and works in a building built in 1900.
+In addition to its gastronomy, visitors can enjoy the original setting achieved with old and curious objects, all for sale.

 History

-The Peluquería Francesa originally operated across from Plaza Yungay and then on Santo Domingo street.
-It has been on its current location on the corner of Compañía de Jesús with Libertad streets since 1925.
+The French Hairdresser originally operated in front of Plaza Yungay and later on Santo Domingo street.
+Since 1925 it has occupied the current building on the corner of Compañía de Jesús with Libertad.

-This traditional neighborhood barbershop started operating in 1868 under the charge of Victorino Tauzan and two French male hairdressers who used to render services to members of the high society and to French civil servants, as the French Consulate was a few steps away from the square.
+This traditional neighborhood hairdresser began its operations in 1868 by Victorino Tauzan and two French hairdressers who served high society and French civil servants, since the French Consulate was located a few steps from the square.

-Despite the emigration of the upper class to the eastern sector of the city, the barbershop stuck to its working style and renewed it with the arrival of Manuel Cerda (1963), who used to apply the hot towel shave technique, highly esteemed by the former neighborhood residents.
+Despite the migration of high society to the eastern sector, the hairdresser maintained its style of work and renewed it with the arrival of Manuel Cerda (1963), who applied the barbershop technique with hot cloths, highly valued by former residents.

-Although the activity of the barbershop diminished as a result of the political, cultural and economic changes in the 1970s and 1980s, it overcame the difficulties and started to act as a meeting place for artists, actors, musicians and writers who would recall the past of the neighborhood.
+Although the political, cultural and economic changes of the 70s and 80s depressed the activity of the hairdresser, it survived the difficulties and began to be a meeting point for artists, actors, musicians and writers remembering the neighborhood’s past.

 Compañía de Jesús, 2789, Santiago.